microsoft/mu_crypto_release/CryptoBinPkg/Driver/readme.md

 Currently, this indicates:

 - The "EDK2 Crypto Version" is `18`.
 This is the version of the crypto protocol interface.
-- The Shared Crypto build version is `2023.12.3`
+- The Shared Crypto build version is `1.0.0`
+  - Note: Shared Crypto follows [semantic versioning](https://semver.org/).
+The version number is incremented based on the type of changes made to the shared crypto binaries.
+The version number is not tied to the version of the underlying crypto provider.
+  - Note: Prior to adopting semantic versinoning in the `1.0.0` release, the version number followed a form of `YYYY.MM.PATCH`.
+The `1.0.0` release was the first to use semantic versioning and proceeds any of those versions.